ammoryindub/ML_Linear-Regression/README.md

 files are associated with 01-ML-Linear-Regression

+**'Ecommerce Customers.csv'**
-The 'Ecommerce Customers.csv' file is associated with Pandas Exercise 02.
+file is associated with 02-ML-Linear-Regression.

 The 'Ecommerce.csv' file is associated with Pandas Exercise 03